bahlo/arne.me/content/blog/writing-a-library-in-zig.md

 /zig-out
 ```

 Perfect.
-Next step: Create a client struct in `root.zig`:
+Next step: Create a client struct in `root.zig`.
+We'll need an Axiom API token to authenticate requests, a `std.http.Client` to
+make requests and an `std.mem.Allocator` to allocate and free resources:

 ```zig
 const std = @import("std");